01 of 09

 Tail Tube and Cartilage

-Once the head and tentacles are removed from the squid, the tail portion remains.
+Once the head and tentacles are removed from the squid, the tail section remains.
 The tail tube portion contains a thin, clear sliver of cartilage.
 This cartilage is also known as the cuttle or cuttlebone, hence its family name of cuttlefish.

 08 of 09